Dispersion Loss Counteracts Embedding Condensation and Improves Generalization in Small Language Models: Related Works

 \section{Related Works}

-\paragraph{Prior analyses of embedding condensation} Phenomena consistent with what we term embedding condensation have appeared in prior analyses of Transformer representations, though typically in indirect or task-specific forms.
-Existing studies have characterized related behaviors using a variety of measures, including output matrix rank~\cite{shi2022revisiting}, distance to rank-1 subspaces measured by the Frobenius norm~\cite{dong2021attention}, spectral bias between high- and low-frequency components~\cite{wang2022anti}, singular values~\cite{zhang2025mitigating}, entropy~\cite{liao2024assessing}, and the proportion of variance explained by the principle components~\cite{ethayarajh2019contextual}.
+\paragraph{Analyses of condensation} Phenomena consistent with what we term embedding condensation have appeared in prior analyses of Transformer representations, though typically in indirect or task-specific forms.
+Existing studies have characterized related behaviors using a variety of measures, including output matrix rank~\cite{shi2022revisiting}, covariance matrix rank~\cite{li2025tracing}, distance to rank-1 subspaces measured by the Frobenius norm~\cite{dong2021attention}, spectral bias between high- and low-frequency components~\cite{wang2022anti}, singular values~\cite{zhang2025mitigating}, entropy~\cite{liao2024assessing, tokarchuk2026representation}, spherical variance~\cite{tokarchuk2026representation}, and the proportion of variance explained by the principal components~\cite{ethayarajh2019contextual}.
 These metrics offer complementary views of representation collapse across layers.
 In this work, we used the layer-by-layer dynamics in pairwise cosine similarity between token embeddings as a direct and interpretable measure for tracking embedding condensation during training.
 For a broader overview of related representation degeneration phenomena, we refer readers to the survey of~\cite{dovonon2024setting}.

 Previous work has attributed this phenomenon to several factors: oversmoothing induced by layer normalization under analogies between Transformers and graph neural networks~\cite{shi2022revisiting}; the effects of specific components such as self-attention and MLPs~\cite{dong2021attention}; the distribution of embeddings at the infinite depth limit~\cite{Math_Transformer}; and the eigenspectrum of the Transformer update~\cite{dovonon2024setting}.